Predicting the Yield of Small Transiting Exoplanets around Mid-M and Ultra-Cool Dwarfs in the Nancy Grace Roman Space Telescope Galactic Bulge Time Domain Survey: Results

 Terrestrial planets around mid-to-late M dwarfs enable the atmospheric characterization of habitable Earth-sized planets with current and near-future telescope facilities \citep[e.g.,][]{Morley2017}.
 We performed a simple assessment of the habitability of planets in our simulation by calculating the irradiance of each in Earth irradiance:

-where $k_b$ is the Stefan–Boltzmann constant, $R_h$ is the radius of the host, $T_{eff}$ is the effective temperature of the host, $a$ is the semi-major axis of the planet's orbit, and $G_\oplus$ is the Earth's average annual irradiance at the top of the atmosphere, which is about 1361~$W/m^2$.
+where $\sigma$ is the Stefan–Boltzmann constant, $R_h$ is the radius of the host, $T_{eff}$ is the effective temperature of the host, $a$ is the semi-major axis of the planet's orbit, and $G_\oplus$ is the Earth's average annual irradiance at the top of the atmosphere, which is about 1361~$W/m^2$.
 We considered a planet to be ``habitable'' if it experienced an irradiance between 0.25$\textendash$0.88 G$_\oplus$, the limits of the conservative maximum greenhouse/moist greenhouse habitable zone (HZ) irradiance limits of \citet{Kopparapu2013}.

 Under the assumed DC15 occurrence rates, we predict an average of 37$^{+8}_{-7}$ habitable planets with radii less than $1.48$ R$_\oplus$, the boundary between rocky and non-rocky worlds identified by \citet{Rogers2015}.
 These planets are detected around stars with an average \textit{F146} magnitude of 20.1$^{+0.6}_{-1.1}$.
 If we instead assume the smaller rocky/non-rocky planet transition of $1.23$~R$_\oplus$ identified by \citet{Chen2017}, we predict an average of 13$^{+4}_{-3}$ habitable terrestrial planet detections.
 These planets, being smaller, are preferentially detected around slightly brighter stars, with an average \textit{F146} magnitude of 19.9$^{+0.8}_{-1.3}$.
+However, it should be noted that it is difficult to assess whether or not a planet is rocky on the basis of its radius alone due to degeneracies with mass and composition.
+For example, \citet{Unterborn2023} showed that there exist regions of radius-mass-composition space in which planets are ``nominally rocky" up to the 2~R$_\oplus$ limit that was considered in their study.

-Under either assumption, it is exceedingly unlikely that the atmospheres of transiting HZ terrestrial planets detected by Roman around mid-M dwarfs and UCDs will be detectable with JWST.
+Regardless, it is exceedingly unlikely that the atmospheres of transiting HZ terrestrial planets detected by Roman around mid-M dwarfs and UCDs will be detectable with JWST.
 Their host stars will be roughly 10 magnitudes fainter on average than the planet hosts for which these measurements are currently feasible.
 While a full assessment of the feasibility of atmospheric observations of these planets is beyond the scope of this work, their characterization would likely be infeasible even with the next generation of space telescopes like the Large UV/Optical/Infrared Surveyor (LUVOIR), whose 15-m design (LUVOIR-A) will have a factor of $\sim$5$\times$ the light collecting area of JWST \citep{Luvoir2019}.